cybereagle2001/Crypto/README.md

 > cd Crypto

-Now add Crypto to your terminal commands useing:
+Now add Crypto Script installer to your terminal commands useing:
->chmod +x Crypto.sh
+>chmod +x install.sh

-And you can launch Crypto script
+And you can launch Crypto script installer by:

-  >./Crypto.sh
+  >./install.sh